 I'm a Biomedical Engineering Student in Dundee with 5+ years of experience in academia up to and including degree level.
 I've not been tutoring formally very long, however I have been assisting classmates reach their potential for as long as I've been in education.
 I have a range of subjects (Biology, Physics, Maths, Chemistry, Computer Programming, Electronics to name just a few!) under my belt given my unconventional route so can confidently convey everything from the basics right up to complex calculus and that's just in maths.

 Surcharges added for travel expense; potential for personalised study materials for a charge

 HND Mechanical Engineering (2019)

 BEng Biomedical Engineering (in-progress - year 2 of 4)

-Superprof can also suggest engineering lessons to help you.
+Superprof can also suggest mechanical engineering lessons to help you.

 Learning isn't a problem, electronics lessons for all!

 Taking technology lessons has never been easier: you're going to learn new skills.